sergeiivankov/crypto-bot-api/README.md

 *Note: you need enable webhooks in CryptoBot app settings.*

+**Important: at the time of publication of version 0.1.0 (Dec 4, 2021), test API servers do not accept self-signed certificates**

 ## Documentation

 Library documentation can be found in [repository GitHub page](https://sergeiivankov.github.io/crypto-bot-api/).